 In most cases, the hacked leaves the account credentials unchanged so that you do not suspect account compromise.
-In rare cases however, the hacker may change your Google login credentials and also remove the phone and alternate email address associated with the account.
-In such case, it becomes very difficult to regain control of that Google account – as Google will ask you for the exact date when you created that account.
+In rare cases, however, the hacker may change your Google login credentials and also remove the phone and alternate email address associated with the account.
+In such a case, it becomes very difficult to regain control of that Google account – as Google will ask you for the exact date when you created that account.
 This information is hard to remember unless the email notifying you of account creation was backed up to some other email address to which, you have access.

-In simple case of the hacker changing the password, you can notify Google of hacked account.
+In the simple case of the hacker changing the password, you can notify Google of the hacked account.
 You will be asked for the alternate email ID you provided to Google and if it matches their records, they will send the new password to that ID.

 In the case where the hacker removed alternate email ID associated with the account, it is almost impossible to regain control of the account.
 If you tried the above link and still did not receive the new password (after trying it two to three times), you can be sure the alternate email ID has been removed by the hacker.
 In this case, visit Google Help Center and tell them you have other problems accessing your account (see fig below).